irena-flextool/flextool/docs/index.md

 ![image](./generators.png)

-## Relationship of a unit to a node and determination of the type of relationship:
+## Relationship of a unit to a node and determination of the type of relationship

 - If the unit’s outputs are flowing into the node, the node acts as output for the unit.
 - If the unit’s inputs are flowing out of the node (into the unit), the node acts as input for the unit.
 - Not all units necessary have an input or an output node.
 E.g. VRE generators have only output nodes and their generation is driven by profiles

-## Properties of unit--inputNode and unit--outputNode relationships:
+## Properties of unit--inputNode and unit--outputNode relationships

 - Flow (from/to node) coefficient (changes the accounts for efficiency of unit)
 - Variable cost of the particular flow of unit--inputNode or unit--outputNode

-## Generators driven by profiles
+## Units constrained by profiles

 Some generators (e.g. VRE) are not converting energy from one node to the other.
 Instead, their generation is determined (or limited) by a specific generation profile set by a `profile` object with a `profile_method`, thats state whether the profile forces an *upper_limit*, *lower_limit* or *equal*ity.
 Finally `profile`object is given a `profile` time series (or it can also be a constant).